knpuniversity/drupal-under-the-hood/knpu/configure-service.md

 The service container is the magician's hat of Drupal: it's full of useful objects, I mean "services" - we're trying to sound sophisticated.
-By default, the container is *filled* will cool stuff, like a logger fatory, a translator, a white rabbit and a database connection, just to name a few.
+By default, the container is *filled* will cool stuff, like a logger factory, a translator, a white rabbit and a database connection, just to name a few.

 ## List All Services